pereruannabaala/Sticky-Note-App/README.md

 - Create Notes: Users can add new notes with a title and content.
 - View Notes: Users can view all their notes in a list.
-- Update Notes: Users can edit the title and content of existing notes.
 - Delete Notes: Users can delete notes that are no longer needed.

 ###  Getting Started